JACKSONVILLE, Fla. — Action News Jax has been following plans to develop Lot J near TIAA Bank Field for three years.

 The City of Jacksonville and Jacksonville Jaguars owner Shad Khan have been working to bring to the area an entertainment district that would include street-level restaurants and retail, two luxury mid-rise residential buildings and a boutique luxury hotel and a surface parking lot with 700 spaces.

-Here’s a timeline of how we got here and where the project currently stands.
+Here’s a timeline of how we got here:

 RELATED APRIL 2018 STORY: Potential impacts on taxpayers of Lot J revitalization